-Designed for LJB AS the Atnbrufossen Vannbruksmuseum is located along the National Tourist route Rondane, on the east of Norway.
+Designed by LJB AS the Atnbrufossen Vannbruksmuseum is located along the National Tourist route Rondane, on the east of Norway.
 The museum is surrounded by old farms and sits next to an old sawmill still functioning and owned by the local community of Atnbrua.

 The building consists of a big room completely transparent towards the river and some smaller service rooms more closed and parted but accessible from outside as part of a rest stop for the National Tourist road.